chaaz/versio/README.md

 ```

 Each line is a conventional commit type, followed by `:`, followed by a
-path to a file.
-This stream of files forms the basis of the increment
+path to a file which has been altered since the previous tag.
+This
+stream of files forms the basis of the increment plan.
+You can see the
-plan.
-You can see the plan itself using the `versio plan` command, which
+plan itself using the `versio plan` command, which outputs exactly the
-outputs exactly the sizes it hopes to apply to each project:
+sizes it hopes to apply to each project:

 ```
 $ versio plan